EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/User_Needs_Benchmarking_Requirements.md

 Customer service- Prefers a durable, smooth interface as well as easy to connect and set up over wifi or another app.

 Retailers- Prefer products that can withstand a wide range of storage conditions including variations in temperature, vibration, and humidity.

 ## Use Cases

 User Story #1: Jenna (Mobile Weather Station)

 Jenna is a 33-year-old executive who regularly visits outdoor locations for work.
 She often needs to monitor weather conditions for business planning.
 Using her new portable weather station, Jenna can instantly switch between a mode that focuses on detailed weather data and a mode that combines weather information with the ambient sounds around her.
 The device also allows her to quickly adjust settings without having to take out her phone.
 Whether she's in a park or at a construction site, Jenna can efficiently gather weather data while staying connected to her surroundings.

-User Story #2: William (Mobile Weather Station) William is a 6’7” 26-year-old professional sprinter who trains outdoors every day.
+User Story #2: William (Mobile Weather Station)

+William is a 6’7” 26-year-old professional sprinter who trains outdoors every day.
 Accurate weather information is crucial for planning his training sessions.
 With the new portable weather station, which offers a custom fit for his preferences, William can monitor real-time weather conditions during his workouts.
 The device is sweat-resistant, ensuring that it stays securely in place.
 Additionally, he can track the location of his weather station through a dedicated app, providing him with valuable data for optimizing his training routine.

 User Story #3: Keith (Mobile Weather Station)

 Keith is a 45-year-old self-made man who enjoys traveling in his vintage car.
 As he often embarks on road trips, having a mobile weather station is essential for planning his journeys.
 Keith's wife Jennifer gifted him the portable weather station for Christmas, allowing him to access accurate weather information on the go.
 The device's noise reduction feature helps minimize distractions from wind noise when driving with the convertible roof down.
 Keith can also interact with the weather station using voice commands, enabling him to focus on driving while staying informed about changing weather conditions.

 ## Aspects

 Product Design

-The new product design will be based on that of the AirPods with improvements based on the following requirements:
 1.1   The product shall be lightweight, and compact, for ease of transport.

 1.2   The product should have a consistent and reliable power source that promotes longevity.

 1.3 should include multiple sensors that can gather environmental data.

 1.4   The product should be able to connect to a server or WIFI connection to a smartphone to transfer data smoothly.

 1.5   The product should have a user interface that is user-friendly such as an app or server.

 1.6   The product shall be able to collect and store data.

 1.7   The product should be durable against moderate accidents or long-term use.

 1.8   The product should be able to withstand moderate environmental obstacles such as heat.

 1.9 The product should be affordable.

 1.10 The product should be calibrated to ensure the components in the system operate as intended.

 Functionality